Back in Time for Murder

 1880-1957

 Alfred Einstein, who is celebrated as the world’s premier thinker, was the first superstar scientist in history.
-Typically seen with a pipe in his mouth, Alfred was quick to spew out a formula to explain any scientific phenomenon.
-Alfred was dedicated to his work and earned a Nobel prize for his accomplishments in physics.
+Typically seen with a pipe in his mouth, Alfred could spew a formula to explain any scientific phenomenon while he was alive.
+He was dedicated to his work and earned a Nobel prize for his accomplishments in physics.
 However, Einstein had trouble with personal relationships in his life, having a child out of wedlock that was sadly given up for adoption to save his career.
-People say that he had a difficult time living with the regret from this decision.
+People say that he had a difficult time living with the regret of this decision.

-Suggested Attire: Gray, unkempt shoulder length hair.
+Suggested Attire: Gray, unkempt, shoulder-length hair.
 Heavy, unkempt eyebrows.
-Suit with a bow-tie to complete your look.
-Small chalkboard and chalk for mini physics lectures as optional accessories.
+To complete your look, wear a suit with a bow tie.
+A small chalkboard and chalk for mini physics lectures are optional accessories.

 MADRA HARRI